yuxia228/Crash2AP/crash2/docs/setup_en.md

 ### Connect to the MultiServer

-1. Launch Duckstation and boot your copy of Crash2
+1. Launch Bizhawk and boot your copy of Crash2
+2. Run Archipelago_directory/data/lua/connector_bizhawk_generic.lua

-2. Launch Crash2 client from the Archipelago Launcher
+3. Launch Bizhawk client from the Archipelago Launcher